If you’d like to know how to become a copywriter (with no experience), you’ve come to the right place.

 You follow a proven process that works.

-I used Gary Halbert’s approach.
+When I was learning how to become a copywriter, I used Gary Halbert’s approach.
 I suggest you do the same.
 Forget about everything else… and follow Gary’s strategy to learn copywriting.
 That’s all you need.

 Note: If want to follow the exact process I followed, check out CopyHour.
 Just click here to get the deetz on CopyHour.